ewtodd/SRIM-nix/README.md

 # SRIM-nix!
-Declarative packaging for SRIM (The Stopping and Range of Ions in Matter - https://www.srim.org/) using nix flakes + wrapWine by lucasew (https://github.com/lucasew/nixcfg/blob/e542e743774f499f996a4f886a8d4a4133fce258/packages/wrapWine.nix).
+Declarative packaging for SRIM ([The Stopping and Range of Ions in Matter]https://www.srim.org/) using nix flakes + wrapWine by [lucasew]https://github.com/lucasew/nixcfg/blob/e542e743774f499f996a4f886a8d4a4133fce258/packages/wrapWine.nix.
 Since it's packaged with nix, it will just work!

 ## Usage
 ### Standalone